Metatrader for iPad, similarities and differences

 3) The “Mail” tab contains broker notifications, as well as your notifications.

-4) The log tab contains system notifications that occur during various errors, glitches, etc.
+4) The Log tab contains system notifications that occur when various errors, glitches, etc.

-5) In the “News” tab you will receive important statistical data as well as political statements, as happens in MT4.
+5) In the “News” tab, you will receive important statistical data and political statements, as happens in MT4.

 The horizontal menu itself is completely identical to the menu in the MT4 trading platform.
-In the vertical menu, by selecting a specific icon, you can launch additional functions that are present in the program.
+In the vertical menu, you can launch additional functions available in the program by selecting a specific icon.

-By clicking on the first icon with a person's image, you can see your personal information and also change it.
-The second icon in the form of two multi-directional arrows corresponds to the market overview.
-It is worth understanding that initially the terminal does not display all currency pairs, so by clicking on the plus sign on the right you can add those currency pairs that you are missing.
+By clicking the first icon with a person, you can view and edit your personal information.
+The second icon, which depicts two arrows pointing in opposite directions, displays the market overview.
+It's important to understand that the terminal doesn't display all currency pairs by default, so by clicking the plus sign on the right, you can add any currency pairs you need.

-The third icon allows you to communicate via chat with other traders registered on the developer’s website, and the fourth icon allows you to open a position.
+The third icon allows you to chat with other traders registered on the developer's website, and the fourth icon allows you to open a position.

-At the bottom of the vertical menu there are five icons that significantly expand the functionality of the program.
-The first cross icon allows you to make standard changes to the chart in pips and candles.
-The sixth icon, in the form of candles, allows you to switch the chart type from candlestick to linear or in the form of bars.
+At the bottom of the vertical menu are five icons that significantly expand the program's functionality.
+The first icon, shaped like a cross, allows you to make standard changes to the chart in pips and candlesticks.
+The sixth icon, shaped like candlesticks, allows you to switch the chart type from candlestick to line chart or bar chart.

-The next seventh icon allows you to conduct graphical analysis, namely draw trend lines, use Fibonacci tools, and also draw certain patterns.
+The next seventh icon allows you to perform graphical analysis, namely, draw trend lines, use Fibonacci tools, and draw certain shapes.

 Similarities and differences between the iPad and PC versions

-If we ignore all the nuances in the design and take into account only the functionality, then we can clearly say that the version for iPad is practically a copy of the standard MT4 but with reduced functionality.
-The fundamental difference between these platforms is that the iPad version does not have the ability to use advisors, or use custom indicators and scripts.
+If we ignore all the design nuances and focus solely on functionality, it's clear that the iPad version is practically a copy of the standard MT4, but with limited functionality.
+The fundamental difference between these platforms is that the iPad version lacks the ability to use expert advisors, custom indicators, and scripts.

-In conclusion, I would like to note that the MetaTrader application for iPad allows you not only to monitor the current situation with open orders via a PC, as was previously the case, but also to conduct full technical and graphical analysis.
+In conclusion, I'd like to note that the MetaTrader app for iPad allows you to not only monitor the current status of open orders via a PC, as was previously possible, but also conduct full technical and graphical analysis.

-Download MetaTrader for iPad You can contact any of the Forex brokers.
+Download MetaTrader for iPad You can do this with any of the forex brokers.

 Joomla templates by a4joomla